FAQs

 b.
 The wait time of admittance for a PCP or specialty provider is usually significantly less than what is seen for Medicaid recipients.
 Some WA Medicaid providers even limit the number of Medicaid recipients it will accept as established patients

 c.
-Effectuations from the BBB may result in the shutdown of many local facilities that accept WA Medicaid as a form of insurance
+Effectuations from the recent passing of the Big Beautiful Bill (BBB) may result in the shutdown of many local facilities that accept WA Medicaid as a form of insurance